rmathena79/breaker-bot/README.md

 ### SIGNIFICANT PROBLEMS
 * Keys aren't getting saved in the database right for substitution cipher, so I can't even begin to train them
 * Accuracy metrics seem to be returning overly optimistic values for inferred texts.
 Or I don't know how to understand the output.
+* When text is reassembled from "chunks", it will have some redundant characters.
+This is because the chunks overlap when the file length is not divisible by chunk size.
+This is solveable if the correct length is known.

 ### LESSER PROBLEMS
 * My GPU isn't getting used much, especially when I have lots of chunks.
 Look into data pipeline optimization.